- Cordillera Region

 Siargao has also been named as the best island in the world multiple times, head-to-head with the more famous Palawan and Boracay.

 Some of the city’s highlights included in Davao tours are Mount Apo, the highest peak in the Philippines, the Philippine Eagle Center, Eden Nature Park, Malagos Chocolate Museum, and the famous durian fruit which you may have a love-hate relationship with because of its potent smell.
+If you can, time your Davao itinerary to coincide with the Kadayawan Festival in August.

 If you want to get out of the city to lounge at pristine beaches, a trip to the nearby Samal Island may just be what you need which is just a ferry ride away.

-Located in Misamis Oriental in Northern Mindanao, Cagayan de Oro (CDO) prides itself as “The Whitewater Rafting Capital of the Philippines”.
+Located in Misamis Oriental in Northern Mindanao, Cagayan de Oro (CDO) prides itself as “The Whitewater Rafting Capital of the Philippines.”
 Best enjoyed with friends, you’ll be splashed with water from all sides of your raft as you yell your heart out.

 Other activities you can try in Cagayan de Oro tours are spelunking at Kweba de Oro or paragliding at Sierra del Oro.
 Cagayan de Oro is also known for being the jump-off point to get to Asia’s longest dual zipline at Dahilayan Adventure Park in Bukidnon.